elemental/elemental-web/source/doc-dev/core/imports/mpi.rst

 .. cpp:function:: bool mpi::Test( mpi::Request& request )

-   Return whether or not the specified request has completed.
+   Return true if the specified request has completed.

 .. cpp:function:: bool mpi::IProbe( int source, int tag, mpi::Comm comm, mpi::Status& status )

-   Return whether or not there is a message ready which
+   Return true if there is a message ready which

    * is from the process with rank `source` in the communicator `comm` (note that ``mpi::ANY_SOURCE`` is allowed)